aaron-grau/curic/react/readings/reducers.md

 + updates the state appropriately based on the `action.type`;
 + and returns the next state.

-Recall the reducer from that our fruit stand app:
+Recall the reducer from our fruit stand app:
 ```js
 // reducer.js
 const reducer = (state = [], action) => {